kimreyesg/kimreyesg.github.io/index.md

         </div>
     </div>
     <div style="flex: 2; text-align: justify;">
-        <p>Brearley was experimenting with steel alloys to make more erosion-resistant gun barrels.
+        <p>Brearley experimented with steel alloys to make more erosion-resistant gun barrels.
 He created a steel with about 12% chromium, and later noticed that a discarded sample hadn’t rusted, unlike others.
 This accidental observation led to the birth of <b>stainless steel</b>.</p>
     </div>
 </div>